deltafactory/TortoiseAll/README.md

 by setting property "tortoisegitproc_path" in your TortoiseAll.sublime-settings file.
 If TortoiseHG is not installed at `C:\\Program Files\\TortoiseHg\\thg.exe`, specify the correct path by setting property "tortoisehgproc_path" in your TortoiseAll.sublime-settings file.

-You can call TortoiseAll commands when right-clicking folders or files in the side bar.

 IMPORTANT